rust-lang/rustlings/CONTRIBUTING.md

 - In the exercise, add a `// TODO: …` comment where user changes are required.
 - Add a solution at `solutions/yourTopic/yourTopicN.rs` with comments explaining it.
 - Add the [metadata for your exercise](#exercise-metadata) in the `rustlings-macros/info.toml` file.
-- Make sure your exercise runs with `rustlings run yourTopicN`.
 - [Open a pull request](#pull-requests).

 ### Exercise Metadata